llucax/pausable_timer/README.md

       print('\t$countDown');
     },
   )..start();

-  // We create a new non-nullable binding for the timer to avoid writing timer!
-  // everywhere when we *know* it will be non-null.
-  PausableTimer timer = timerInit;

   print('And wait 2.1 seconds...');
   print('(0.1 extra to make sure there is no race between the timer and the '